 →Like many of its competitors, ConsumerCo is seeking to move closer to its customers and achieve service level excellence without skyrocketing inventories.

-→ADI faced an ambitious project to transform its entire logistics network: stock centralization, fulfilment process optimization, inventory reduction and high service level delivery were some of the goals of the project.
-After using ToolsGroup’s solution, the company dramatically improved the performance of its supply chain.
+→ADI faced an ambitious project to transform its entire logistics network.
+Using the ToolsGroup solution, the company dramatically improved the performance of its supply chain.

-→Bellota’s supply chain was challenged with an increase in new SKUs due to the extension of its portfolio.
-To help assess its business performance, the company decided to introduce a new KPI: availability rate.
-Now it needed a tool help it deliver on this objective.
+→Bellota’s supply chain was challenged with increasing SKUs.
+To improve performance, they introduced a new KPI: availability rate.
+Now it needed a tool to deliver it.